 Sales of mushrooms and other forest products (plants, moss, branches, etc.): Persons who sell mushrooms and other forest products are not considered farmers for this type of income.
 If your income from this activity is $12,000 (or more) or you make retail sales of these items, you are required to be registered with the Department.

 Income from wholesale sales of mushrooms and other forest products is subject to B&O tax under the wholesaling classification.
 Sellers must obtain a copy of an approved exemption certificate.

 Income from sales to consumers of mushrooms and other forest products is subject to B&O tax under the retailing classification.
 Sellers must collect retail sales tax on sales unless specifically exempt.

 Plantation Christmas trees: Persons growing plantation Christmas trees on their own land or on land in which they have a present right of possession are farmers.

 Plantation Christmas trees are Christmas trees that are exempt from the timber excise tax under RCW 84.33.170.
 This requires that the Christmas trees be grown on land prepared by intensive cultivation and tilling, such as irrigating, plowing, or turning over the soil, and on which all unwanted plant growth is controlled continuously for the exclusive purpose of raising Christmas trees.

-Wholesale sales of plantation Christmas trees by farmers are exempt from B&O tax, provided that the farmer receives an appropriate exemption certificate or permit from the buyer documenting the wholesale nature of the sale.
+Wholesale sales of plantation Christmas trees by farmers are exempt from B&O tax, provided that the farmer receives an appropriate exemption certificate from the buyer documenting the wholesale nature of the sale.

 Retail sales of plantation Christmas trees by farmers are subject to the retailing B&O and retail sales tax.